Meet The Trustees

 Simon Hubbard

-Simon Hubbard is currently a carer.
-As well as being a trustee, he is a volunteer at Hastings Voluntary Action and worked particuarly on the response to COVID.
+Simon is currently a carer.
+As well as being a trustee, he is a volunteer at Hastings Voluntary Action and worked particularly on the response to COVID.
 He provides input to the organisation’s policy work and supports the Hastings Community Hub and its development.
 He is a board member of the Lets do Business group and has recently joined the board of Rother Voluntary Action and will be involved in the development of community hubs there.

 Prior to this he served as Director of Operational Services with Hastings Council and shared the responsibility of CEO.
 His background is regeneration and community development, and prior to Hastings, he worked in inner Birmingham, Lewisham and Greenwich, in a variety of third sector and council roles.